-- Shake a leg.
-Lack of blood flow is a common reason for lack of concentration.
-If you've been sitting in one place for awhile, bounce one of your legs for a minute or two.
-It gets your blood flowing and sharpens both concentration and recall.
+- Shake a leg: Lack of blood flow is a common reason for lack of concentration.
+If you've been sitting in one place for awhile, bounce or bend and flex one of your legs for a minute or two.
+It gets your blood flowing and sharpens both concentration and recall abilities.

 - Food for thought: Eat breakfast.
-A lot of people skip breakfast, but creativity is often optimal in the early morning and it helps to have some protein in you to feed your brain.
-A lack of protein can actually cause headaches.
+A lot of people skip breakfast, but creativity is often optimal in the early morning and it helps to have some protein in you to "feed" your brain.
+Plus, a lack of protein can actually cause headaches.

 - Food for thought, part 2: Eat a light lunch.
 Heavy lunches have a tendency to make people drowsy.
-While you could turn this to your advantage by taking a "thinking nap” (see #23), most people haven't learned how to actually make this work on a regular basis.
+While you could turn this to your advantage by taking a "thinking nap" (we'll get to that later), most people haven't learned how to actually make this work on a regular basis.

-- Ginkgo biloba: Ginkgo biloba is a natural supplement that has been used in China and other countries for centuries and has been reputed to reverse memory loss in rats.
-It’s also suggested by some health practitioners as a nootrope and thus a memory enhancer.
+- Ginkgo biloba: Ginkgo biloba is a natural supplement that has been used in China and other countries for centuries and has been acclaimed for its brain-energizing properties.

-- Take a break: Sometimes, in order to change your physical or mental perspective to lighten the invisible stress that can sometimes occur when you sit in one place too long, focused on learning.
-Taking a 5-15 minute break every hour during study sessions is more beneficial than non-stop study.
-It gives your mind time to relax and absorb information.
-If you want to get really serious with breaks, try a 20 minute ultradian break as part of every 90 minute cycle.
-This includes a nap break, which is for a different purpose than #23.
+- Take a break: Sometimes, in order to change your physical or mental perspective and lighten the invisible stress that can sometimes occur when you sit in one place too long, it helps to take a 5-15 minute break every hour during study sessions.
+Studies show this is more beneficial than non-stop study, as it gives your mind time to relax and absorb information.

-- Take a hike.
-Changing your perspective often relieves tension, thus freeing your creative mind.
+- Take a hike: Changing your perspective (and surroundings) often relieves tension, thus freeing your creative mind.
 Taking a short walk around the neighborhood may help you liberate those latent learning skills.

-- Change your focus.
-Sometimes there simply isn’t enough time to take a long break.
-If so, change subject focus.
-Alternate between technical and non-technical subjects.
+- Change your focus: Sometimes you just don't have enough time to take a long break, however you can always just change subject focus.
+Try alternating between technical and non-technical subjects, for example.

 Perspective and Focus

-- Change your focus, part 2.
-There are three primary ways to learn: visual, kinesthetic, and auditory.
-If one isn't working for you, try another.
+- Change your focus, part 2: There are three primary ways to learn: visual, auditory, and kinesthetic (VAK).
+If one isn't working for you, simply try another.

-- Focus and immerse yourself.
-Focus on whatever you're studying.
-Don’t try to watch TV at the same time or worry yourself about other things.
-Anxiety does not make for absorption of information and ideas.
+- Full immerse yourself: Focus only on whatever you're studying, not watching TV at the same time or worrying yourself about other things.
+Anxiety is known to inhibit the absorption of information and ideas.

-- Turn out the lights: If meditation isn't for you, this can be another way to focus, if you are not into meditating.
-Sit in the dark, block out extraneous influences.
-This is ideal for learning kinesthetically, such as guitar chord changes.
+- Turn out the lights: If meditation isn't for you, this can be another way to focus your mind.
+Sit in the dark, to literally and figuratively block out extraneous influences.
+This is especially helpful for learning something kinesthetically, such as guitar chord changes.

 - Take a bath or shower: We know this one may be a bit surprising, but both activities can loosen you up, making your mind more receptive to recognizing brilliant ideas.

-- Listen to music.
-Researchers have long shown that certain types of music can act as a "key" to open doors and recall memories.
-The theory is that Information learned while listening to a particular song or collection can often be recalled simply by “playing” the songs mentally.
+- Listen to music: Research has long shown that certain types of music can act as a "key" to open doors and recall memories.
+The theory is that Information learned while listening to a particular song or collection can often be recalled simply by replaying the songs in your head.

-- Speedread.
-Some people believe that speedreading causes you to miss vital information.
-The fact remains that efficient speedreading results in filtering out irrelevant information.
+- Speedread: Some people believe that speedreading causes you to miss vital information, however the idea is that, when done right, speedreading results in filtering out irrelevant information.
 If necessary, you can always read and re-read technical subjects that often require slower reading, though some studies show slow reading actually hinders the ability to absorb general ideas.
 Trying this reading technique online?
-Try the free Spreeder Web-based application.
+Try the free Spreeder application.

-- Use acronyms and other mnemonic devices.
-Mnemonics are essentially tricks for remembering information.
-Some tricks are so effective that proper application will let you recall loads of mundane information years later.
+- Use acronyms and other mnemonic devices: Mnemonics are essentially tricks for remembering information.
+Some tricks are so effective that proper application will let you recall loads of mundane information months or even years later.

-- Every picture tells a story.
-Draw or sketch whatever it is you are trying to achieve to help you visualize it.
-Having a concrete goal in mind helps you progress towards that goal.
+- Every picture tells a story: Draw or sketch whatever it is you are trying to achieve to help you visualize it.
+Having a concrete goal in mind can help you progress towards reaching your goal.

-- Brainmap it.
-Need to plan something?
-Brain maps, or mind maps, offer a compact way to get both an overview of a project as well as easily add details.
-With mind maps, you can see the relationships between disparate ideas and they can also act as a receptacle for a brainstorming session.
+- Brainmap it: Need to plan something?
+Brain maps, or mind maps, offer a compact way to get both an overview of a project as well as better manage it.
+Through mind mapping, you can see the relationships between disparate ideas and better utilize brainstorming techniques.

-- Learn symbolism and semiotics.
-Semiotics is the study of signs and symbols.
-Having an understanding of the symbols of a particular discipline aids in learning, and also allows you to record information more efficiently.
+- Learn symbolism and semiotics: Semiotics is the study of signs and symbols.
+Having an understanding of the iconography of a particular discipline not only aids in the learning process, but also allows you to retain information more efficiently.

-- Use information design.
-When you record information that has an inherent structure, applying the tenets of information design can help to convey that information more clearly.
-A great resource is Information Aesthetics, which gives examples of information design and links to their sources.
+- Use information design: When dealing with information that has an inherent structure, applying the tenets of information design can help to convey that information more clearly.
+A great resource is Information Aesthetics, which gives examples of different types of information design and provides links to their sources.

-- Map your task flow.
-Learning often requires gaining knowledge in a specific sequence.
-Task flow mapping your course of actions, or organizing your thoughts on what needs to be done is a powerful way to prepare yourself to complete tasks or learn new topics.
+- Map your task flow: Learning often requires gaining knowledge in a specific sequence.
+Task flow mapping your course of actions, or organizing your thoughts on what needs to be done, is a powerful way to prepare yourself to complete tasks or learn "how to learn."